-O'Sullivan comes from behind to beat Gilbert
+'Gladiator' O'Sullivan recovers to beat Gilbert

 |Coverage: Watch live on BBC TV and Red Button with uninterrupted coverage on BBC iPlayer, the BBC Sport website and the BBC Sport app

-World number one Ronnie O'Sullivan showcased his mettle by coming from behind to beat David Gilbert 10-5 at the World Championship in Sheffield.
+World number one Ronnie O'Sullivan says a "gladiator" mentality helped him come from behind to beat David Gilbert 10-5 at the World Championship.

 The Rocket is aiming for a record-equalling seventh Crucible crown and turned the match around from 3-0 down with high breaks of 122, 109 and 104.